buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // overrides will take precedence.
 Otherwise all env vars set in
   // buildbuddy.yaml will still apply.
   map<string, string> env = 7;

-  message ReportingMetadata {
-    string branch = 1;
-    string commit_sha = 2;
-  }
-  // Github statuses should be reported with these fields.
-  // Can differ from `ref` if you want to check out a commit sha but include
-  // the branch name in the reporting, or if you want to report statuses to
-  // a different commit_sha than the one checked out.
-  // If not set, fields will default to `ref`.
-  ReportingMetadata reporting_metadata = 8;
 }
 ```